-AHRQ, CMS Unveil New Children’s Electronic Health Record Format
+AHRQ, CMS Annouce Children’s Electronic Health Record Format

-The benefits of electronic health records (EHRs) may become more widely available to children through a model EHR format for children’s health care, AHRQ and CMS announced on February 6.
+The benefits of electronic health records (EHRs) may become more widely available to children through a model EHR format for children’s health care, AHRQ and CMS announced on February 6, 2013.
 While the growing use of EHRs is shown to improve the quality and safety of health care, many existing systems are not tailored to capture or process information about children.
 The new format includes recommendations for child-specific data elements such as vaccines and functionality that will enable EHR developers to broaden their products.
 The children’s EHR format was authorized by the 2009 Children’s Health Insurance Program Reauthorization Act (CHIPRA) and developed by AHRQ and CMS.
 The format is designed for EHR developers and providers who wish to augment existing systems or to build new systems that include children’s services.
-Select to read details from the AHRQ press release.
-Select for more information about the children’s EHR format.
-Select for more information about Medicaid and CHIP.
+Read details from the AHRQ press release.
+Find more information about the children’s EHR format.
+Find more information about Medicaid and CHIP.

 Want more information about the EHR Incentive Programs?